Fact Checking Dr. Qadhi:

 We must also consider that the Ottoman Empire was geographically a very large empire when this army walked the earth.
 ISIS, which is still in its infancy years and controls the territory of a small country, may have plenty of time to make up for the gap.
 Also consider the obvious fact that the Ottoman’s did not have the approval of all Muslims nor did all of them feel the need to come and support the Caliphate.

-Another particularly uncomfortable fact of history for Qadhi’s proposed logic is the well-known call for jihad by the Ottoman sultan in 1914 through which the instable Empire effectively entered WorldWar I on the side of Nazi Germany.
-In the five fatwas related tot he call for holy war, it was written that all muslims of the world should consider it their duty to come and fight mainly against France, Britain and Russia.
+Another particularly uncomfortable fact of history for Qadhi’s proposed logic is the well-known call for jihad by the Ottoman sultan in 1914, in hopes of fighting off the British, Russians and French.
+In the five fatwas related tot he call for holy war, it was written that all muslims of the world should consider it their duty to come and fight the attackers of the Islamic State.
 Not only Ottoman subjects but Muslims living abroad, especially those under the colonial rule of Turkey’s adversaries, were called.[viii]
 This scenario resembles what happened in our time, something Dr. Qadhi considers a reason to dismiss anyone calling themselves a true Caliph: Al Baghdadi called for jihad inviting all muslims in the world and, at least according to Qadhi, very few of them answered.
 Simularly, the muslim world didn’t really respond to the Ottoman sultan’s call back in 1914.
 We assume Dr. Qadhi believes Mehmed V was the Caliph of a legitimate Islamic State at the time, having the authority to speak to muslims all over the world demanding their alliance.

 Fact checked: false.
 Therefore we must also reject the final implication of Dr. Qadhi’s argument.
 Even historically accepted Islamic state’s never had ten, five or even three times the percentage of soldiers that ISIS currently has.
 So if Dr. Qadhi truly believes that an aspiring Islamic state cannot be a true Caliphate because only a small percentage of the population is enlisted in the army, he must consider all previous states equally un-Islamic.